Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-box.md

 ### Description

 	Remove a box specification from the database.

 ### Arguments

 * `[box]`

-   Box name.
+   A list of boxes to remove.
+Boxes must not have any hosts assigned.

 ### Examples